Get in Touch - We're here to help

 What is musculoskeletal ultrasound?

-This type of ultrasound is used to assess soft tissues, including muscles, tendons, ligaments and joints.
-A trained sonographer applies gel to the skin and moves a handheld probe over the affected area, capturing real-time images.
+This type of ultrasound is used to assess soft tissues, including muscles, tendons and joints.
+A highly trained Consultant Radiologist applies gel to the skin and moves a handheld probe over the affected area, capturing real-time images.
 A musculoskeletal ultrasound is particularly effective for detecting inflammation, tears, fluid build-up and other musculoskeletal abnormalities, offering a clear view of structural issues within the body.

 Why would you need a musculoskeletal ultrasound?

 A musculoskeletal ultrasound may be necessary to investigate unexplained pain, swelling or reduced mobility in the muscles or joints.
-It helps diagnose conditions such as tendonitis, bursitis, ligament injuries and arthritis, providing essential information for treatment planning.
-Additionally, it is commonly used for guiding the precision of injections or treatments.
+It helps diagnose certain conditions such as joint and tendon inflammation, tendon tears and assessment of small lumps, providing essential information for treatment planning.
+Additionally, it is commonly used for accurately guiding injections into joints and around tendons as appropriate.

 How does a musculoskeletal ultrasound work?